allenjedb/allenxd.github.io/content/posts/oswareview.md

 ## Exam Prep

 I enrolled in this course at February 2022 and been studying on and off as I have a full time job.
-While going through the course I made sure to take notes of every commands and script that could be helpful for the exam, once i finished the course topics I started working on the challenge labs and creating a writeup for them in my notes, taking note of what commands worked and did not work etc. this proved helpful on exam time as I can just copy and paste commands and scripts from it making the whole exploitation faster which is critical as we only have a day to solve the boxes.
+While going through the course I made sure to take notes of every commands and script that could be helpful for the exam, once i finished the course topics I started working on the challenge labs and creating a writeup for them in my notes, taking note of what commands worked and did not work etc. this proved helpful on exam time as I can just copy and paste commands and scripts from it making the whole exploitation faster which is critical as we only have a day to solve five boxes.

 I also finished some proving grounds play/practice machines, just to improve my speed in enumerating boxes.
 It would have been easier if the filter function in proving grounds play/practice works so you can focus on boxes related to OSWA topics but at the time of my studying it is not working.
 Some of the most helpful boxes I found that actually covers the topics in OSWA are listed below: